He lived in a cistern. Now he's housed.

 After 12 years of living on the street, Christopher Riley didn’t know if he’d ever find his way back to a home.
 When he found his way to St. Vincent de Paul’s transitional housing program, Ozanam Manor, for seniors, veterans, and adults living with disabilities, he was given the stability and resources to get back on his feet and is now in a new home of his own.

 Right out of high school, Christopher enlisted in the United States Marine Corps and served his country for three years.
 He got married, had a couple of kids, and had a well-paying job.
 Things seemed to be going well… until they weren't.
-His marriage fell apart, then he lost his job.
+His mom passed away, his marriage fell apart, then he lost his job.

-That spiral led to an all-time low a little more than 12 years ago when Christopher lost everything and took to the street, only exacerbated by his alcoholism.
+That spiral led to an all-time low a little more than 14 years ago when Christopher lost everything and took to the street, which was only exacerbated by his alcoholism.
+Eventually, he started to use drugs as well.

 Life on the street was extremely difficult for Christopher.
 He spent most of his time just trying to find essentials like food, water, and a place to rest where he wouldn’t be worried about being attacked.